Majorana-mediated thermoelectric transport in multiterminal junctions: Transmission functions for charge and heat currents

 In the following, we focus on the electric current $I_R$ and the heat current $J_R$ in the right normal-metal contact that are generated by applying a voltage or thermal bias to the right contact.
 Since we do not consider a voltage bias between the superconducting terminals, these currents will be stationary (i.e., time-independent).
 Hence, by starting from the definition of the currents $I_R = - e \langle d N_R / dt \rangle$ and $J_R = \langle d (H_R-\mu_R N_R) / dt \rangle$, with the elementary charge $e>0$ and $N_R$, $H_R$, and $\mu_R$ being the particle number operator, the Hamiltonian, and the chemical potential in the right contact, respectively, and by using a Fourier transformation to energy space, we get

 Note that the trace is taken over the particle-hole (Nambu) degrees of freedom.
-Furthermore, $h$ is the Planck constant, $G_{RC}^<(\varepsilon)$ and $G_{CR}^<(\varepsilon)$ are lesser dressed Green's functions, and $V_{\ell C} = V_{C \ell} = -t_\ell \tau_3$ are hoppings between the central quantum dot and the terminals.
+Furthermore, $h$ is Planck's constant, $G_{RC}^<(\varepsilon)$ and $G_{CR}^<(\varepsilon)$ are lesser dressed Green's functions, and $V_{\ell C} = V_{C \ell} = -t_\ell \tau_3$ are hoppings between the central quantum dot and the terminals.
 We use the Dyson equations for the lesser Green's function \cite{cuevas2nd},

 where the superscripts $r$ and $a$ are for the retarded and advanced Green's functions, respectively.
 Using the general relation $G^< - G^> = G^a - G^r$ that holds for both dressed and bare Green's functions \cite{cuevas2nd}, Eq.~\eqref{eq:thermoelectricCurrent} becomes